Geolicious/qgis2leaf/README.md

 ## Synopsis

-This plufgin should provide an easy way to distribute your qgis work as a leaflet webmap.
+This plugin provide an easy way to distribute and show your qgis work as a leaflet webmap.

 ## Usage

-At the current stage your project will only held point, line or polygon shapefiles with EPSG:4326.
-It will be shown with standard markers and will be stored as js files in the folder structure. until now you just have to provide a project folder name
+Your current QGIS project helds different data: vector, raster or plugin layers.
+QGIS2leaf exports the vector layer to GeoJSON and creates a basic webmap from it with the current leaflet version 0.7.2.

 ## Installation

-download the source and place it in the "/.qgis2/python/plugins/qgis2leaf" folder (Windows: "C:\Users\{username}\.qgis\python\plugins\qgis2leaf"
+Download the source and place it in the "/.qgis2/python/plugins/qgis2leaf" folder (Windows: "C:\Users\{username}\.qgis\python\plugins\qgis2leaf" )
+Import the plugin using the normal add plugin method described [here](http://www.qgis.org/en/docs/user_manual/plugins/plugins.html#managing-plugins 'qgis plugins')

+## Version_changes

+2014-04-22: initial commit
+2014-04-23: added disambiguation of layer types to avoid break of loop.

 ## Tests